andrejw27/genomic-data-representations-for-hgt-detection/README.md

 **Steps**:

 * unzip train data files in `dataset/train_data` before running the code below
-* change the filename to either benbow, islandpick, gicluster, or rvm to run the cross-validation on each data set
+* change the value for `--filename` to either `benbow, islandpick, gicluster, or rvm` to run the cross-validation on each data set
-* change the representation-index to a number from 1 to 5 as the data representations are split into 5 lists.
+* change the value for `--representation-index` to a number from `1 to 5` as the data representations are split into 5 lists.

 ```
-python cross_val.py --representation-index 1 --n-worker 5 --filename benbow
+python cross_val.py --representation-index 1 --n-worker 5 --filename "benbow"
 ```

 **- Hyperparameter tuning**: